Introduce, Read, Practice, Review

-- Ask students to share their responses with a peer through a “turn & talk.”
+- Ask students to share their responses with a friend through a “turn & talk.”
 Each student should verbally share and respond to their questions with their classmate to practice using the question words.
 This is also the opportunity to ask a buddy a question after they have shared their responses.
-Through practice students will begin to understand what question words mean and how to use them to communicate more effectively.
+Through practice, students will begin to understand what question words mean and how to use them to communicate more effectively.

-If time allows, get students ready to apply their knowledge, move around the room and interact with classmates!
+If time allows, get students ready to apply their knowledge, move around the room, and interact with classmates!